Territorial elections

 If you are planning to vote by mail, you are encouraged to submit your application early.
 All voting by mail is done by special ballot.

-Elections Yukon is committed to supporting people with disabilities in the voting process.
+Elections Yukon is committed to supporting people with accessibility needs in the voting process.
 This includes accessibility of the returning offices and polling sites.
-At the polling place, the following supports are offered to voters with disabilities in order to assist in voting:

 • a poster of an enlarged ballot